 Without management the white-tailed deer population will continue to fluctuate and cause ecological damage to the forests and ornamental plantings at BNL.
-Both the USFWS and USDA-APHIS-WS have written environmental assessments for the management of deer populations at various locations across NY State.
+Both the USFWS and USDA-APHIS-WS have written EAs for the management of deer populations at various locations across NY State.
 In the past, BNL has looked at the impacts of deer, conducted surveys to determine population size, as well as surveys to assess the attitude of BNL employees towards deer management.
 In 2008, BNL's Policy Council recommended establishing a deer management program.

-An EA for deer management at the Lab was completed and adopted in 2013 and an initial cull of 300 deer was conducted in early 2015.
-Further reduction of the deer population is necessary and additional management activities will be implemented to establish and maintain a healthy and sustainable population.
+An EA for deer management at the Lab was completed and adopted in 2013 and since 2015 five culls have been conducted.
+Further reduction of the deer population is necessary under requirements for the use of the 4-Poster[TM] tick management permits which specifies densities of less than 20 deer/sq. mi. and additional management activities will be implemented to establish and maintain a healthy and sustainable population.

-- Implement a deer management program. - Continue estimation of the deer population.
+- Continue surveys and estimation of the deer population. - Continue implementation of the deer management program.